 In other words Evolution = Intelligent Design.

-It is not God vs. Evolution, but God ordained evolution.
+It is not God vs. Evolution, but God ordained evolution; God and evolution.

 Here is a mere sample of such scholars, academics, and scientists—a Christian sample.